 A city escape with country charm was what we were after when we ventured out for a romantic short break to Toowoomba.
 Situated on the crest of the Great Dividing Range, ‘The Garden City’ lived up to its name with endless views across the valleys and foliage from burnt orange to crimson adorning the parks, giving way to the ever changing displays of autumn colour.
+One of the things we love the most about Toowoomba is how its history has been preserved in its beautiful buildings which adorn the tree-lined streets.
+The other thing is how close the country is, with wineries, farm-stays, hikes at your doorstep, allowing you to combine the best of all worlds.

 COUPLES WILL LOVE